Unidata/tds/docs/src/public/userguide/pages/tds_tutorial/feature_collections/GribFeatureCollections.md

 Did the \"all\" service we defined actually get used?
 " %}

-## GRIB Feature Collection with multiple GDS
+## GRIB Feature Collection With Multiple GDS

 The second GRIB feature collection we will explore can be found in {% include link_file.html file="tds_tutorial/grib/catalogGribfc1.xml" text="catalogGribfc2.xml" %}: